minio/warp/README.md

-# m3
+# warp
-:coffee: yet another s3 benchmarking tool
+:coffee: generate warp numbers for your object storage